unsignedapps/Vexil/README.md

 ## Documentation

-In addition to this README, which covers basic usage and installation, you can find more documentation:
+In addition to this README, which covers basic usage and installation, you can find more documentation on our website: https://vexil.unsignedapps.com/

-- On our documentation website: [https://unsignedapps.github.io/Vexil/](https://unsignedapps.github.io/Vexil/)
-- Detailed documentation and guides in the [Documentation](Documentation) subdirectory

 ## Usage